oitzujoey/duck-lisp/language.md

 (print (comptime (+ 3 4)))  ; ⇒ 7
 ```

 Sometimes is convenient to return multiple unscoped forms from a macro.
 The most common reason to do this is to create new bindings in the caller's scope.
-Wrapping the bindings in a list _would_ bundle them together in one form, but that would also create a new scope.
+Wrapping the bindings in a list would bundle them together in one form, but would also create a new scope.
 The bindings would not be visible to code that occur after the macro call.
 Instead, they should be wrapped in the `noscope` keyword.

 ```lisp
 (defun declare-variables (&rest names)